Disease/ Disorder

 Supplemental assessment tools

-Autonomic tests such as resting sweat output (RSO), the resting skin temperature (RST), and the quantitative sudomotor axon reflex test (QSART) have been used to evaluate CRPS.22 Quantitative sweat tests and sudomotor axon reflex are sometimes used to assess sudomotor dysfunction, but are rarely used and have limited availability.
+Autonomic tests such as resting sweat output (RSO), the resting skin temperature (RST), and the quantitative sudomotor axon reflex test (QSART) have been used to evaluate CRPS.28 Quantitative sweat tests and sudomotor axon reflex are sometimes used to assess sudomotor dysfunction but are rarely used and have limited availability.
 Electrodiagnostic testing may be useful in the diagnosis of CRPS type II to demonstrate nerve injury, although tolerance to this examination may be limited.

 Early predictions of outcomes

 Early diagnosis and intervention in CRPS is associated with improved outcome and function.
 Although pain may decrease over time, detrimental changes arise from neuroplasticity.
 Additionally, long-term deficits in muscles, bones, and nerves are seen if the syndrome advances or goes undiagnosed and untreated.
-Recurrence of CRPS is not uncommon; estimates of recurrence range from about 10 to 30 percent, with the higher rates occurring in younger patients, including children.24,25

 Environmental